jere67/personal-website/README.md

 This project is open source and available under the [GPL3 License](LICENSE).

-## 🤖 Changes to Make
+## 🤖 Improvements and Changes to Make
+- Responsiveness (Handling Outliers)
 - External About + Project Pages
-- Tracing Beam
+- Tracing Beam for scrolling
-- Sentry
 - Integrate Spotify API
+- Sentry for Analytics
+- Cleaner codebase
+- Adding a blog